00Duck/JavaMinecraftScripts/README.md

 ## Features
  - One-command installation of Minecraft with an input prompt for memory
  - Uses common Java performance enhancements for your server
+ - Auto accepts EULA
  - Default nightly reboots (with player warnings!) for running on non-ecc hardware
- - Setup automatically downloads and installs the latest vanilla Minecraft server
+ - Setup downloads and installs the latest vanilla Minecraft server
  - One-command script to check for the latest version and automatically update, backing up the previous version
- - Auto enables server run on machine start
+ - Server starts on machine boot
- - Runs your server in the background with screen
+ - Runs in the background using screen

+## Tested on
+ - Ubuntu 20.10 Server

 <!-- ### start.sh